 This section is a beginner's guide to brewing.
-There are several ways to brew a beer, but in this section we will talk about the two most popular; extract and all grain.
+There are many ways to brew a beer, but in this section we will talk about the two most popular; extract and all grain.
 In this section, you can expect a sample equipment list, and what to expect during each brew.
 This is not a definitive guide and in no way are we telling you where you have to buy your equipment.
 Rather, we aim to get you started.

 Please refer to the Affiliate Links section at the bottom of this page, to take a look at some brewer approved home brew stores.